nawnaw7/study-log/README.md

 * 'Worked' on the SEO images optimization task with Max and looked a bit at Gulp again.
 * Continued with a Flexbox course - [Flexbox Zombies](https://geddski.teachable.com/courses/) by geddski - Understood more about flex-wrap.
 * More Git - solved some conflicts my fork had with the upstream master branch (Diana helped clarify a few things ^^).
-* Used Hugo in practice for the first time (with Yifan) while working on the adjusting the SEO hub pages task.
+* Used Hugo in practice for the first time (with Yifan) while working on adjusting the SEO hub pages task.
 It was a bit confusing, but not as hard as I previously thought => I definitely need more Hugo practice/learning.

 ### **Friday**:
 * Worked on a task given to me by Mimmo - Had to fix some bugs/do some changes to a few of ShowcarUI's new elements.